leebyron/til/entries/radiate intent.md

 ![intention is telling not asking](../media/222f597868763d3e.svg)

 Rather than shifting from permission before to forgiveness after, shift from asking permission to telling as many as you can about your intention.
-Radiating intent is telling what you will do before you do it loudly and clearly so that no one will be surprised.
+Radiate it loudly and clearly before you act so that no one will be surprised.

 Elizabeth Ayer, in her [excellent article][elizayer article] on radiating intent explains why it's superior to asking forgiveness (which I've editorialized):

 1. Invites participation from those with critical info or a desire to help.
-2. If wrong it gives a chance for someone to stop you without leaving you waiting to begin.
+2. If wrong it gives a chance for someone to stop you without leaving you waiting to begin as you control the timeline.
 3. Leaves evidence of good faith.
 Better to be known as predictable than underhanded.
 4. Keep responsibility and own the outcome, good or bad.
-Doesn’t transfer blame as asking permission does.
+Doesn’t transfer blame (or credit) as asking permission does.
-5. Sets the example that bold action is encouraged from everyone, not just organizational higher-ups.
+5. Sets the example that bold action is encouraged from everyone, not just higher-ups.

 If it's a good idea, go ahead and do it.
 Say loudly what you are doing along the way. _Radiate intent!_